deepanshs/mrsimulator/docs/troubleshooting/formatting.rst

-.. _formatting_troubleshooting
+.. _formatting_troubleshooting:

 Python Syntax and Highlighting
 ------------------------------

-Python syntax relies on whitespace and this can cause some confusion when first writing code.
+Python syntax is slightly different than other langues which cause some confusion.
 The following are some common syntax errors encountered and how to solve them.

 However, the easiest way to find and prevent syntax errors is to use a dedicated code editor.
-We recommend using VS Code (`setup instructions <>`__) on your local machine or Google Colab which runs everything online.
+We recommend using VS Code (`setup instructions <_installing_vscode>`__) on your local machine or Google Colab which runs everything online.

 IndentationError